Dipali0729/Movie-Recommendation-System/README.md

-# Movie-Recommendation-System
-A simple Movie Recommendation System that suggests similar movies based on content similarity using Python and Streamlit.

 # 🎬 Movie Recommendation System

 ## 📌 Description

 A simple Movie Recommendation System that suggests similar movies based on content similarity using Machine Learning.
+Built using Python and Streamlit.

 ---